stepbrobd/sora/README.md

 ## Frequently Asked Questions

 1. **What is Sora?**
-   Sora is a modular web scraping application designed to work exclusively with custom modules.
+   Sora is a modular media player for iOS and macOS, enabling custom modules to play media from user-provided sources.

 2. **Is Sora safe?**
    Yes, Sora is open-source and prioritizes user privacy.
 It does not store user data on external servers and does not collect crash logs.